Planning Employee Incentive Trips: A Step-by-Step Guide for HR Leaders

 What's the ideal group size for employee incentive trips?

-How do we keep incentive trip criteria fair for all departments?
+How do we keep incentive trip criteria fair across different departments?

 How do we measure ROI on employee incentive trips?

-How do you choose venues for incentive trips?
+How do you choose venues for employee incentive trips?